Known differences from the real PSP

 As mentioned here, we follow the user's set language, while the real PSP follows what the game sets.

-Our audio reverb implementation is basically modeled on old PSX emulators - we know that the PSP's reverb effect is different but it's very hard to know exactly in what way.
+Our audio reverb implementation is modeled on the PSX reverb function - we know that the PSP's reverb effect is different in some way, as the result is sometimes too loud, sometimes too weak, but it's very hard to know exactly how.

 The PSP firmware includes a set of fonts, that a small percentage of games use for some of their user interface.
 Unfortunately, these are of course copyrighted, so cannot be supplied with PPSSPP.
 It's possible to dump fonts on your own and have PPSSPP use them, but PPSSPP also has a set of built-in fonts that are very close in metric and work well for most games, so it's not really something to worry about, though some text may just look a little off compared to the real thing.

-PPSSPP just pretends the caches are invisible, which they should be if games use it correct.
+PPSSPP just pretends the caches are invisible, which they should be if games use them correctly.
 Which they don't always do - it's believed that a graphical glitch with fires in the Prince of Persia games is caused by some kind of cache misuse.

 The VFPU is a vector co-processor that is controlled with the same instruction stream as the main CPU.
 It has a lot of very complex instructions like cosines, square roots and so forth, and we haven't figured out the exact formulas behind these so instead we use approximations that are quick to compute.
 Additionally, dot products use a cool mantissa-aligning optimization, causing quite different results from a naive series of multiplications and adds.
 This means however there are sometimes some accuracy issues, especially in replays (such as the Ridge Racer built-in replays) that can go out of sync, and various physical and graphical problems such as shaking feet in Tekken 6 (since fixed).